mongodb/motor/doc/features.rst

 ============
 Motor is an asynchronous driver for MongoDB.
 It can be used from Tornado_ or asyncio_ applications.
-Motor never blocks Tornado's IOLoop while connecting to MongoDB or performing I/O.
+Motor never blocks the event loop while connecting to MongoDB or performing I/O.

 .. _Tornado: http://tornadoweb.org/